-- The average age of Harper students is 33? - Sixty-three percent of the students are women? - Sixty-four percent of degree credit Harper students work full time while attending Harper, many of them in semi-professional or technical positions? - Eleven percent of Harper's degree credit students have a bachelor's degree or higher; in continuing education, 49 percent have already achieved a bachelor's degree or higher? - Palatine Township and Barrington High School District show the highest percentage of population enrolled in degree credit programs at Harper? - Approximately one in three high school graduates in the district who go to college begin their studies at Harper? - Sixty-three percent of Harper's career students become employed full time upon leaving Harper? - Eventually 78 percent of Harper's baccalaureate oriented alumni will transfer to another college and 59 percent will achieve a bachelor's degree? - About three out of every eight full-time students will complete an associate degree at Harper? - The average income of degree credit students who are independent is about \$34,000, the average income of parents of dependent students is \$53,000, and the average income of continuing education students is \$49,000? - Sixty-four percent of the jobs career alumni hold are closely related to their major field at Harper? - Sixty-four percent of Harper career alumni are working within the district, and only 31⁄2 percent are working close to the Chicago Loop? - More than two-thirds of Harper's degree credit students are part-time students? - About 46 percent of career graduates are regularly supervising other employees six years after leaving Harper? - More than half of the students are persuaded to attend Harper by three principal factors?
-These are recommendations of friends and relatives; ability to enroll in a specific course or program desired; and Harper's convenience. - Alumni who transfer to another college rate 27 aspects of Harper better than the college they are now attending, and none of the areas of their new college better than Harper?
+- The average age of Harper students is 32. - Sixty-two percent of the students are women. - Sixty-four percent of degree credit Harper students work full time while attending Harper, many of them in semi-professional or technical positions. - Fourteen percent of Harper's degree credit students have a bachelor's degree or higher; in continuing education, 38 percent have already achieved a bachelor's degree or higher. - Approximately one in three high school graduates in the district who go to college begin their studies at Harper. - Sixty-three percent of Harper's career students become employed full time upon leaving Harper. - Eventually 78 percent of Harper's baccalaureate oriented alumni will transfer to another college and 59 percent will achieve a bachelor's degree. - About three out of every eight full-time students will complete an associate degree at Harper. - The average income of degree credit students who are independent is about \$37,000, the average income of parents of dependent students is \$57,000, and the average income of continuing education students is \$51,000. - Sixty-four percent of the jobs career alumni hold are closely related to their major field at Harper. - Sixty-four percent of Harper career alumni are working within the district, and only three and one half percent are working close to the Chicago Loop. - More than two-thirds of Harper's degree credit students are part-time students. - About 46 percent of career graduates are regularly supervising other employees six years after leaving Harper. - More than half of the students are persuaded to attend Harper by three principal factors.
+These are recommendations of friends and relatives; ability to enroll in a specific course or program desired; and Harper's convenience. - Alumni who transfer to another college rate 27 aspects of Harper better than the college they are now attending, and none of the areas of their new college better than Harper.